fszewczyk/rocket-landing-rl/README.md

 ## Environment

 I made a custom OpenAI-Gym environment with fully functioning 2D physics engine.
-If you want to test your own algorithms using that, download the package by simply typing in terminal (not yet :))
+If you want to test your own algorithms using that, download the package by simply typing in terminal:

 ```
 pip install rocketgym